aficustree/homebridge-alarmdecoder/README.md

 # homebridge-alarmdecoder
+Note: An updated version available at (https://github.com/aficustree/homebridge-alarmdecoder-platform) uses homebridge platforms and exposes sensors/zones as well.
+I will only update the platform version.

 Homebridge plugin for the alarmdecoder (alarmdecoder.com) interface to Honeywell/DSC Systems.
 It requires a functioning alarmdecoder-webapp (https://www.alarmdecoder.com/wiki/index.php/AlarmDecoder_WebApp) for the homebridge plugin to contact (via the rest API).
 Please make sure your webapp is updated with the latest alarmdecoder python package.

 This plugin can be used as a security system in HomeKit/Homebridge.
 It creates a Homebridge accessory which uses HTTP calls to arm, disarm and check the status of security systems